okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/maps/index.md

 - **Bitmap images (PNG, JPG, etc.)**
     You can convert bitmap images by tracing them into vector images through professional design software like *Adobe Illustrator* or *Inkscape*.
 Note that since this process does not always produce perfect results, it's recommended to use high-quality images with clear boundaries.

+    >> It is essential to choose the correct export settings from these tools to ensure the resulting SVG file is suitable for use in Synoptic Panel Pro.
+See [Export SVG Files](editing-svg.md#exporting) for more details.

     We also provide a free online tool called [Synoptic Designer](https://synoptic.design/) specifically designed for this use, but please note that it is more of a proof of concept than a full-featured tool.

-    > In the future, we plan to provide a more advanced tool for converting bitmaps to SVG directly within Power BI.
-If you are interested in this feature, please let us know by [contacting us](mailto:info@oviz.com?subject=Synoptic Panel Pro Integrated Bitmap Editor).
+    > In the future, we plan to provide a more advanced tool for converting bitmaps to SVG.
+If you are interested in this, please let us know by [contacting us](mailto:info@oviz.com?subject=Synoptic Panel Pro Advanced Bitmap Editor).

 - **CAD drawings (DXF, DWG, etc.)**
     You need a CAD software to convert them to SVG, such as *AutoCAD* or *DraftSight*.